hamiltonjr/Editor/README.md

 # Editor
-Um editor simples em Java
+A simple editor coded in Java.